cyann/svg2any/README.md

 Notes:

-- To help build universal apps, the `librsvg` and `oxipng` compiled binaries for x86_64 (Intel) and arm64 (Apple Silicon since M1) used to present in this repository.
+- To help build universal apps, the compiled binaries `librsvg` and `oxipng`, for x86_64 (Intel) and arm64 (Apple Silicon since M1), used to be present in this repository.
 - The build script optimizes the NIB in the bundles with the `optimize-nib` parameter.
 - This requires Xcode to be installed and configured.